Dr. Ding Guoping

 Surgical Incision

-Fewer and smaller: Only 2 ports, main operating port is just 3mm, the other approx 1cm.
+Fewer and smaller: Only two ports; the primary operating port measures just 3mm, and the secondary port is approximately 1cm.

 2